MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Establish a dedicated connectivity subscription in the `Platform` management group to host an Azure Virtual WAN hub, private DNS, ExpressRoute circuit, and other networking resources.
 A dedicated subscription ensures that all foundation network resources are billed together and isolated from other workloads.

 - Avoid a rigid subscription model.
 Opt for a set of flexible criteria to group subscriptions across the organization.
 The flexibility ensures that as your organization's structure and workload composition changes, you can create new subscription groups instead of using a fixed set of existing subscriptions.

   One size doesn't fit all for subscriptions.
 Something that works for one business unit might not work for another.
 Some applications might coexist within the same landing zone subscription, while others might require their own subscription.

   For more information, see [How do we handle "dev/test/production" workload landing zones in enterprise-scale architecture?](../../enterprise-scale/faq.md#how-do-we-handle-devtestproduction-workload-landing-zones-in-enterprise-scale-architecture).

 ### Subscription quota and capacity recommendations

+Consider the following recommendations for quota and capacity:

 - Use subscriptions as scale units and scale out resources and subscriptions, as required.
 Your workload might then use the required resources for scaling out, without hitting subscription limits in the Azure platform.